eslint-stylistic/eslint-stylistic/docs/packages/default.md

 Stylistic rules for ESLint, works for both JavaScript, TypeScript and JSX.

-This plugin is a merge all three plugins:
+This plugin provides the rules from:

 - [`@stylistic/eslint-plugin-js`](./js)
 - [`@stylistic/eslint-plugin-ts`](./ts)